Tutorial: GIMP 2.8: A preview of the new features!

 26. 26

-Import Screenshots of complete websites
+Import Screenshots of a webpage

-With a new option found in File / Create / From Webpage you’ll be able to load a screenshot of the entire site into GIMP.
+With a new option found in File / Create / From Webpage you’ll be able to load a screenshot of the entire page into GIMP.
 The new option uses webkit to render the website (Webkit is the engine thats also used in Chromium / Chrome / Safari / Epiphany).

 It’s a nice addition for web developers and designers, because you don’t need to use other plugins (for instance “Screengrab” for Mozilla Firefox) to shoot the entire website and not just a screenshot that is limited to the size of your monitor / screen.